tyallen22/PyHand_Earth/tyler/testing/README.md

 As of the latest push:

-There are now two different versions:
+There are two different versions:

 1) Old Version (Two seperate .py files need to be run in different command terminals)